chrisvoncsefalvay/cookiecutter-dash/README.md

 | `description`            	|                        	| Your project's short description            	|
 | `version`                	| `0.1.0`                	| Project version                             	|
 | `license`                	|                        	| Choice of a number of licenses.             	|

+## Support

+There's a [dedicated discussion thread on the Plotly Discourse server for `cookiecutter-dash`](https://community.plot.ly/t/the-fastest-way-to-get-started-building-a-dash-app-cookiecutter-dash/28568).
+For questions that aren't issues or bugs, you might want to go there.

+If you detect a bug, please file an issue under the Issues tab.

+## Contributing

+Contributions are welcome!
+Go to the Issues tab to see where we need help.
+If you have a feature suggestion, please propose it as an issue before creating a pull request, so that it can be properly discussed.
+Thanks!